Varun-2510/Electronic-Health-Record-and-Chatbot-System/README.md

 Developed an intelligent chatbot capable of predicting and diagnosing patient symptoms based on user input, enhancing early detection and personalized healthcare.

 ### Frontend Development:
-Utilized HTML, CSS, and JS to create a responsive and user-friendly interface, ensuring seamless interaction for users.
+Utilized HTML, CSS, and REACT JS to create a responsive and user-friendly interface, ensuring seamless interaction for users.

-### Backend Management:
+### Database Management:
 Implemented Firebase for real-time data handling and SQL databases for robust record management, ensuring efficient and reliable data storage and retrieval.

 ## Technologies Used: